 “It was the event that allowed large organisms like us to exist, but it was also the largest mass murder in Earth’s history,” explains geochemist Aubrey Zerkle of University of St. Andrew’s in Scotland.
 “The Great Oxidation Event is essentially the biggest coup that life ever perpetrated on this planet.”

-While the sunlight-eaters–known as cyanobacteria or blue-green algae– continued to “pollute” the air with oxygen, other organisms found ways to use the deadly gas as fuel.
+While the sunlight-eaters–known as cyanobacteria or blue-green algae– continued to “pollute” the air with oxygen, other organisms used the deadly gas as fuel.
 In fact, oxygen gas proved to be the most energy-rich fuel life had ever learned to consume.

 The oxygen-breathers grew large, developed complex cell structures, and eventually coalesced into organisms made up of many cells.
 None of which would have been possible without cyanobacteria and the oxygen they released.